gomorpheus/morpheus-docs/getting_started/installation/distributed/full/perconaTls-ubuntu.rst

     mysql> exit

-   .. important:: If you grant privileges to the morpheusDbUser to only the morpheusdb database, you will also need to GRANT SELECT, PROCESS, SHOW DATABASES, SUPER ON PRIVILEGES to the morpheusDbUser on *.* for the Appliance Health service.
+   .. important:: If you grant privileges to the morpheusDbUser to only the morpheus database, you will also need to GRANT SELECT, PROCESS, SHOW DATABASES, SUPER ON PRIVILEGES to the morpheusDbUser on *.* for the Appliance Health service.

 Copy SSL Files to other nodes
 `````````````````````````````